I prefer 2 of these pans over one pan with 12 cups for more flexibility in a crowded oven & for making smaller batches.

 I use these versatile bowls for mixing, refrigerating, and serving.
 They nest compactly for each storage.

 I made these hash brown cups to serve at the bridal shower brunch I co-hosted a couple of weeks ago.
 They accompanied quiche (made by my friend Becky), Mango Fruit Salad Salsa with Sugar and Spice Tortilla Chips, and Make-Ahead Sticky Buns.

 I love hash browns with a crispy exterior and moist tender interior.
 Traditional hash browns cooked on top of the stove are difficult to make in a big batch and serve to a crowd.
 So I tried baking these in individual portions in muffin tins that could be baked in the oven along with the sticky buns and quiche, and would be easy to serve buffet style.

-Make healthy Tater Tots using mini muffin pans.
-Use this same recipe and procedure, but bake them in mini-muffin pans for Tater Tot, bite-size morsels.
-Kids will love them (and grown ups, too).
-Much healthier than the school cafeteria tater tots, for sure!
+Use mini muffin pans for bite-size morsels.
+Use this same recipe and procedure, but bake them in mini-muffin pans for appetizer platters and "tater tots" that kids will love (and grown ups, too).
+Much healthier and tastier than the school cafeteria tater tots, for sure!

 Step 1.
 Assemble these ingredients: green onions, black pepper, olive oil, grated Parmesan cheese, kosher salt

 You also need shredded potatoes.
 I took the easy route and used Simply Potatoes (find them in the refrigerated section of your grocery store near eggs, butter, etc.).
 They are already shredded and ready to cook.
 If you prefer, you can start with whole russet potatoes; shred, rinse, and squeeze them dry in a towel.
 I made this recipe both ways.
 They were both good.
 But to be honest the Simply Potatoes version had better texture.
 I have no idea why.
 So, if you're looking for a short cut, using these pre-shredded ones is a great-tasting, easy alternative.